Skip to main content

 4. Contextual Relevance:

-Linguistics Example: For a study on slang among teenagers, snowball sampling is ideal because teens can refer peers who use similar slang, capturing a hard-to-reach group.
+Linguistics Example: For a study on slang among teenagers, snowball sampling is ideal because teens can refer to peers who use similar slang, capturing a hard-to-reach group.

 Education Example: To research parental perspectives on special education, quota sampling ensures representation from different socioeconomic backgrounds, reflecting the diversity of the parent population.